WorldBank-Transport/suggestdataset/README.rst

 - Dataset suggestion form
 - Datasets suggestions list with status filter
-- Upvoting/Downvoting approved suggestions
+- Upvoting/Like dataset suggestions
-- Comment thread for dataset suggestion with an indicator for staff comments
+- Comment thread for dataset suggestion
 - Admin/Management interface, accessible via ``/admin``
-- General feedback/contact form
+- General feedback form
-- Email notifications for feedback
+- Email notifications for senders and staff on new feedback and dataset suggestions
 - Multilingual support (default: English and Swahili)
 - Bulk data export

+    Note: For users to receive staff notification they have to assigned the respective permissions using the admin interface.

 ============================================================
 Sample installation on Ubuntu or other debian based systems